PierreGode/MMM-Chores/README.md

 ## Push Notifications

 If you wish to use push notifications follow guide below.
-Alternatively, you can use [Pushover](https://pushover.net/) by providing a `pushoverApiKey` in your module config and enabling Pushover with a user key from the admin settings.
+Alternatively, you can use [Pushover](https://pushover.net/) by providing both a `pushoverApiKey` and `pushoverUser` in your module config and enabling Pushover in the admin settings.

 ![cert](img/screenshot3_cert.png)